emissary-ingress/emissary/user-guide/monitoring.md

 Ambassador makes it easy to output Envoy generated statistics to Prometheus.

-Starting with Ambassador `0.71.0`, Prometheus and scape statistics directly from Envoy's `/metrics` endpoint removing the need to configure Ambassador to output statistics to StatsD as done above.
+Starting with Ambassador `0.71.0`, Prometheus and scrape statistics directly from Envoy's `/metrics` endpoint removing the need to configure Ambassador to output statistics to StatsD as done above.
 Statistics scraped from the `/metrics` endpoint are not the same as the ones scraped from StatsD.

 If running a pre-`0.71.0` version of Ambassador, you will need to configure Envoy to output statistics to a separate collector before being scraped by Prometheus.
 We will use the [Prometheus StatsD Exporter](https://github.com/prometheus/statsd_exporter) to do this.